12 Transport applications

 bristol_ttwa, provided by the spDataLarge package loaded at the beginning of this chapter.

 The origin and destination zones used in this chapter are the same: officially defined zones of intermediate geographic resolution (their official name is Middle layer Super Output Areas or MSOAs).
 Each house around 8,000 people.
 Such administrative zones can provide vital context to transport analysis, such as the type of people who might benefit most from particular interventions (e.g. Moreno-Monroy, Lovelace, and Ramos 2017).

 The geographic resolution of these zones is important: small zones with high geographic resolution are usually preferable but their high number in large regions can have consequences for processing (especially for origin-destination analysis in which the number of possibilities increases as a non-linear function of the number of zones) (Hollander 2016).

 Another issue with small zones is related to anonymity rules.
 To make it impossible to infer the identity of individuals in zones, detailed socio-demographic variables are often only available at low geographic resolution.
 Breakdowns of travel mode by age and sex, for example, are available at the Local Authority level in the UK, but not at the much higher Output Area level, each of which contains around 100 households — see ons.gov.uk for further details.

-The 102 zones used are illustrated in Figure 7.2.
+The 102 zones used in this chapter are stored in

-bristol_od, a data frame object representing travel to work between zones from the UK’s 2011 Census in which the first column is the ID of the zone of origin and the second column is the zone of destination (
+The first column is the ID of the zone of origin and the second column is the zone of destination.

 - Grouped the data by zone of origin (contained in the column